Type your search

 The intimate, immersive performances were a sell out and excellent reviews.

-Two of the short performances can be viewed on our YouTube Channel below.
+Short films of two of the performances can be viewed on our YouTube Channel below.

 The Back to Backs schools project started in June 2012 and from here resources were planned and developed based around two plays performed by Women in Theatre.
 Fran and Leila are two women who both identify as Lesbian.
 Fran is an exhibit from 1970’s Britain and resides within the Back to Backs as a Ghost and Leila is from West Heath, Birmingham and is from the 21st Century.
 They share their experiences, similarities and differences throughout this light-hearted and well-structured play.
 From music to television and to their experiences growing up in Britain, the ways that they came out to their parents, their personalities and their journey to ‘find others like themselves’.
 This thought provoking and inspiring play gives students an insight into LGBT history.
 These women’s stories are based on information found during the ‘Back to Backs’ Archival Heritage project that explores Birmingham’s LGBT History.